aeternusrahl/herdic/README.md

 }
 ```

-Use the loadBundle method to load a module.
+Use the loadBundle method to load a bundle.
 Note that this must be done prior to booting the application.

 ```
 var herdic = require('herdic');